Local Outreach to Suicide Survivors (LOSS)

 Have you lost someone to suicide?
 Your experience may help others.

-Volunteer Requirements Eligible volunteers will complete an interview with the Program Coordinator, provide references and complete a background check.
+Volunteer Requirements Eligible volunteers will complete an interview with the Program Coordinator, provide references, and complete a background check.

 • Be a suicide loss survivor and far enough along in your own journey that you are now able to help others (generally, no less than 2 years from your own loss).